-Fool me once, shame on you; fool me twice, shame on me. — well-known American idiom (not always applied)
+Fool me once, shame on you; fool me twice, shame on me. — Well-known American idiom (not always applied)

-A number of years ago our family was at a camp.
+Years ago our family was at a camp.
 Of course, there was tons of stuff for us to do, so my son and I decided to sign up for a paintball version of the popular children’s game “capture the flag.”
 I figured, “What could be the harm?
 Kid’s stuff.
 Right?”

 The ref blew the whistle and the game started with a rush.
 I saw an opening to get the flag and took off running.
 “Let the old man show them how it’s done, right?”
 I got at least two and a half steps before a searing jolt reverberated through my body and I started to fall to the ground.
 A direct hit to an unprotected spot.
 But that was just the start.
 In the fraction of a second it took me to hit the dirt and surrender, every enemy gun on the field turned toward me and unleashed a hailstorm of fire.
 By the time I limped to the safety of the sideline, the welts were showing up like relatives after you win the lottery.